Overview

 Director of Partnerships and Communications

-What would have 2020 and 2021 SDG funding looked like if the COVID-19 shock didn't happen?
+What would have SDG funding looked like in 2020 and 2021, if the COVID-19 shock didn't happen?

 The COVID-19 pandemic set back progress across the SDGs agenda.
 From eliminating hunger and bolstering education to advancing economic growth and women’s empowerment, most of Agenda 2030’s targets saw hard-fought wins pushed back.
-As policymakers assess the full repercussions of the crisis on long-term development outcomes, it is worth looking at the initial impact the pandemic has had on inputs toward sustainable development, particularly ODF.
+As policymakers assess the full repercussions of the crisis on long-term development outcomes, it is worth looking at the initial impact the pandemic has had on inputs toward sustainable development.

-This chart takes point estimates for what 2020 and 2021 SDG funding would have looked like in the absence of a global pandemic based on the average growth rate of funding to each goal in the five years prior to COVID-19 (2015-2019).
-The arrows then compare actual ODF allocations for each goal in those two years against these point estimates.
+This chart takes point estimates for what SDG funding would have looked like in 2020 and 2021 in the absence of a global pandemic, based on the average growth rate of funding to each goal in the five years prior to COVID-19 (2015-2019).
+The arrows then compare actual development finance allocations for each goal in those two years against these point estimates.

 In context